E-r-r-o-rr/Realtime-Item-Tracker/README.md

 1. **Automated checks** – Run `npm run build` and resolve any compile-time or TypeScript errors.
 Follow up with `npm run lint`; migrate away from the deprecated `next lint` wrapper when time permits.
 2. **Manual QA** – Walk through `docs/map-testing.md` after bootstrapping the database.
 Confirm camera capture, OCR uploads, history logging, and floor-map overlays behave as described.
 3. **Health endpoints** – Poll `/api/healthz` to verify the app, database, and OCR backends are reachable.
 Use `/api/settings/vlm/test` to send a smoke prompt to the configured model.

+### Production handover checklist
+- Rotate the default dashboard credentials before go-live. `AUTH_USERNAME` / `AUTH_PASSWORD` ship as `admin` / `admin` for demos—set unique values in each environment.
+- Generate a strong `AUTH_SECRET`.
+The sample configuration uses `change-me`, which must be replaced to secure session cookies in production.
+- Regenerate `API_KEY` and share it via a secure channel so API clients and automation can authenticate against the middleware.

 ## Troubleshooting & FAQ
 - **`better-sqlite3` fails to install** – Ensure your machine has a C/C++ build toolchain and Python 3 headers.
 On macOS install Xcode Command Line Tools; on Linux install `build-essential`.